Camila Giorgi: 2022: French Open fourth round, return to top 30

-She returned to the top 30 in the rankings on 31 January 2022, following a third round showing for the fourth time in her career at the 2022 Australian Open, where she lost to top seed and eventual champion Ash Barty.
+She returned to the top 30 in the rankings on 31 January 2022, following a third round showing for the fourth time in her career at the Australian Open, where she lost to top seed and eventual champion, Ash Barty.
 At the French Open, she defeated seventh seed Aryna Sabalenka to reach the fourth round for the first time at this major.
-She won five of her last seven matches against top-10 players.

-At the Eastbourne International she reached back-to-back quarterfinals having done so at the Birmingham Classic the previous week, defeating fifth seed Garbine Muguruza for her 15th top-10 win and second of 2022 after Sabalenka.
+She had won five of her last seven matches against top-10 players.
+At the Eastbourne International she reached back-to-back quarterfinals having done so at the Birmingham Classic the previous week, defeating fifth seed Garbiñe Muguruza for her 15th top-10 win and second of 2022 after Sabalenka.

-2023: Fourth WTA title
+2023: Fourth WTA Tour title

-Giorgi started the new year by reaching the third round at the 2023 Australian Open where she defeated Anastasia Pavlyuchenkova and Anna Karolina Schmiedlova, both in straight sets.
-She lost to Belinda Bencic in straight sets.

-At the 2023 Mérida Open she reached the final defeating second seed Sloane Stephens by a double bagel and fourth seed Katerina Siniakova both in straight sets.
-She defeated qualifier Rebecca Peterson in the final for her fourth career title.
+Giorgi started the new year by reaching the third round at the Australian Open defeating Anastasia Pavlyuchenkova and Anna Karolína Schmiedlová, both in straight sets, before losing to Belinda Bencic, also in straight sets.
+She won her fourth WTA Tour career title at the 2023 Mérida Open defeating second seed Sloane Stephens by a double bagel, and fourth-seeded Kateřina Siniaková in straight sets, and qualifier Rebecca Peterson in the final.

+Giorgi lost in the second round of the Indian Wells Open to third seed Jessica Pegula.

+She reached the second round in the next WTA 1000, Miami Open, defeating Kaia Kanepi in a match with three tiebreaks, lasting three hours and 32 minutes, tied for the longest match of the season so far.
+Giorgi exited Wimbledon in the first round, losing to Varvara Gracheva in straight sets.

+2024: Retirement

+Giorgi retired from professional tennis in May 2024.
+Her last match was a two-set loss to world No. 1 Iga Świątek in the second round of the Miami Open.